simonsdave/yar/README.md

 apimgmt
 =======

-Some code allowing Dave to explore some thoughts on a simple API Management service.
+Some code Dave is using to explore some thoughts on a simple API Management service.

 prerequisites
 -------------